22 Best Ways to Prevent Slugs and Snails in the Garden

 16. Kill Slugs with Coffee Grounds

-Coffee Grounds are the answer to “How to kill slugs?”
+Coffee grounds are the answer to “How to kill slugs?”
 You can sprinkle used coffee grounds around plants, as the caffeine in coffee is toxic to slugs and snails.
 A simple method, this not only deters pests but also repurposes kitchen waste.
+Here’s a guide to help you use coffee grounds in gardening.

 17. Scatter Citrus Peels

-You should your garden with citrus peels from oranges, lemons, grapefruits, or limes.
+You should grow citrus peels from oranges, lemons, or limes in your garden.
 Slugs and snails are drawn to the fruits and will crawl onto the peels instead of your plants.
 You can remove them easily in the morning or evening.

 18. Wood Chip, Gravel, or Bark Border

-You can also create a protective barrier around your garden beds using wood chips, gravel, or bark.
+Using wood chips, gravel, or bark, you can also create a protective barrier around your garden beds.
 These materials make it challenging for slugs and snails to crawl over, preventing them.

 19. Pull Out All the Weeds